 Created over the centuries by esteemed garden designers such as Henry Wise and Achille Duchêne, our Formal Gardens reflect a journey through the styles of the ages.

 The Formal Gardens surround the Palace, and they include the majestic Water Terraces, the Duke's Private Italian Garden, the tranquil Secret Garden with all of its hidden treasures, the new Churchill Memorial Garden and the beautifully delicate Rose Garden.

 Look out for statues and art as you explore the Gardens.
 As well as temporary visiting pieces, discover permanent fixtures including 'Untitled' by German artist Georg Baselitz.

 Explore the gallery below to find out more about our Formal Gardens.

 Take a buggy tour of the lake to enjoy all the main sights such as the Grand Bridge and the 'finest view in England' and learn the history of the Park.
 Tours run at intervals throughout the day and can be booked at Flagstaff Visitor Information Point.
-A small fee of £3.50 per adult and £2.50 per child applies for this tour.
+A small fee applies for this tour.
 Further buggy tours can be booked at the Welcome Desk upon arrival - these include tours of the Formal Gardens and of the the lambing fields.

 Join a free walking tour of the Formal Gardens to discover their unique history.
 This tour runs daily (weather permitting) at 12.30 and lasts for approximately one hour.
 Book your place at the Welcome Desk in the Visitor Centre.

-Please note: The buggy tour is avaiable on weekends only and the walking tour is unavailable until Spring 2018.
+Please note: The buggy tour is avaiable on weekends only.

 Plan de visite et informations